 By identifying which functions are lost, doctors can often tell which part of the spinal cord (such as the front, back, side, center, or entire cord) is damaged.
 By identifying the specific location of symptoms (for example, which muscles are paralyzed and which parts of the body lack sensation), doctors can determine where the spinal cord is damaged (that is, the specific level in the spinal cord).

 Functions controlled by areas of the spinal cord below the damage may be completely or partially lost.
 Functions controlled by areas of the spinal cord above the damage are not affected.

 When weakness or paralysis occurs suddenly, muscles go limp (flaccid), losing their tone.
 After muscles become flaccid, muscle tone increases over days to weeks, and muscles tend to contract involuntarily (called spasms, or spasticity).

 Spasms can occur because signals from the brain cannot pass through the damaged area to help control some reflexes.
 As a result, the reflexes become more pronounced over days to weeks.
 Then, the muscles controlled by the reflex may tighten, feel hard, and contract uncontrollably from time to time.

 Often, doctors can recognize a spinal cord disorder based on its characteristic pattern of symptoms.
 Doctors always do a physical examination, which provides clues to the diagnosis and, if the spinal cord is damaged, helps doctors determine where the damage is.
 An imaging test is done to confirm the diagnosis and determine the cause.

 Magnetic resonance imaging (MRI) is the most accurate imaging test for spinal cord disorders.
 MRI shows the spinal cord, as well as abnormalities in the soft tissues around the cord (such as abscesses, hematomas, tumors, and ruptured disks) and in bone (such as tumors, fractures, and cervical spondylosis).

-X-rays may be done to check for problems with the spine, such as fractures or tumors.
+X-rays may be done to check for problems with the spine, such as fractures or tumors, but CT provides more information about bone and is generally preferred.